idbrii/vim-unityengine/README.md

 # See also

-* [ctrlp unity3d docs](https://github.com/idbrii/ctrlp-unity3d-docs) for searching Unity documentation.
+* [vim-unityengine-docs)](https://github.com/idbrii/vim-unityengine-docs) for searching Unity documentation.

 # TODO